GuduleLapointe/2do-aggregator/FAQ.md

 # Recommended usage

 The easiest and more efficient way to enable events search in your grid is to use 2do Directory, the public calendar based on this application.
-It is the recommended way for hypergrid-enabled regions and grid, as it not only avoids the installation of additional software, but also allow to share events between grid.
+It is the recommended way for hypergrid-enabled regions and grid, as not only it avoids the installation of additional software, but it also allows to share events between grids.

-It provides places, land for sale and events search in-world from the viewer search feature.
+The directory provides places, land for sale and events search in-world from the viewer search feature.
 Places and land for sale are parsed regularly from your simulator(s).
-Events are fetched from 2do HYPEvents.

 ## Enable in-world search on your region(s)